SPC Financial Inc. Has $1.19 Million Stake in Marriott International, Inc. (NASDAQ:MAR)

 Analyst Ratings Changes

 MAR has been the subject of a number of analyst reports.
 Truist Financial reissued a “hold” rating and issued a $221.00 price target on shares of Marriott International in a research report on Thursday, September 21st.
-Robert W. Baird upped their price objective on Marriott International from $198.00 to $220.00 and gave the company a “neutral” rating in a research note on Wednesday, August 2nd.
 Barclays upped their price objective on Marriott International from $189.00 to $208.00 and gave the company an “equal weight” rating in a research note on Wednesday, August 2nd.
-Sanford C. Bernstein downgraded Marriott International from an “outperform” rating to a “market perform” rating and upped their price objective for the company from $204.00 to $218.00 in a research note on Monday, August 14th.
-Finally, Wells Fargo & Company upped their price objective on Marriott International from $212.00 to $222.00 and gave the company an “overweight” rating in a research note on Monday, August 7th.
-One investment analyst has rated the stock with a sell rating, nine have given a hold rating and six have issued a buy rating to the stock.
-According to MarketBeat.com, the stock currently has a consensus rating of “Hold” and a consensus target price of $213.93.
+Citigroup upped their price objective on Marriott International from $175.00 to $225.00 and gave the company a “neutral” rating in a research note on Wednesday, August 30th.
+TheStreet upgraded Marriott International from a “c+” rating to a “b-” rating in a research note on Friday, September 1st.
+Finally, HSBC started coverage on Marriott International in a research note on Monday, October 23rd.
+They issued a “buy” rating and a $233.00 price objective for the company.
+One analyst has rated the stock with a sell rating, nine have issued a hold rating and six have assigned a buy rating to the company.
+According to MarketBeat, the stock currently has an average rating of “Hold” and an average target price of $213.93.

 Marriott International Stock Performance